 Skip to content

-Garden Wildlife Week, observed in the first week of June, is a lively celebration of the natural world found in our gardens.
+Garden Wildlife Week, observed in the early summer, is a lively celebration of the natural world found in our gardens.

 How to Celebrate Garden Wildlife Week